LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 What “verified” means here

-At turn 5,011 the campaign's books were checked against the start of the run: the cast, the factions, the quests, the locations, the turn counter itself.
-Everything the world had been asked to keep was still on file, with zero rows lost.
-The check is mechanical, made against the world's standing records rather than the Narrator's say-so, and the whole ledger was frozen the day it passed.
-It has not been edited since.
+At turn 5,011 the campaign's books were checked against the start of the run: the cast, the factions, the quests, the locations, and the turn counter itself.
+Those audited entity categories were still on file, with zero rows lost.
+The check is mechanical, made against the world's standing records rather than the Narrator's say-so.
+The published artifact was sealed on the stated date and has not been edited since.

 One example of what that means in play: a debt established early in the run was still a live, answerable fact when it was asked about at turn 1,010, and again at turn 5,010.
 Four thousand turns apart, same debt, same collector, still on the books.
 Threads like that are the entire point of a long campaign, and they are exactly what drift kills first.